RolandGalaadsky/rtv1/README.md

  * build-essential
  * clang

-to install this packages you need to write in your terminal :
+to install this packages you can write in your terminal :

 ```bash
 sudo apt install git libx11-dev libxext-dev build-essential clang